AaltoSciComp/scicomp-docs/rse/units.rst

   group, without having to fund or hire a full-time.
 * Your RSEs get joint training and share competence within our RSE group.

+The RSE program is a part of Aalto Scientific Computing (Science-IT), so is integrated to our training programs and infrastructure maintenance.
+You don't just get a service, but a connection to a community of experts.